floragunncom/search-guard-docs/_docs/auditlogging_storage.md

 searchguard.audit.type: com.example.MyCustomAuditLogStorage
 ```

-Make sure that the class is accessible by Search Guard by putting the respective `jar` file in the `plugins/search-guard-2` or `plugins/search-guard-5` folder.
+Make sure that the class is accessible by Search Guard by putting the respective `jar` file in the `plugins/search-guard-{{site.searchguard.esmajorversion}}` folder.

 ## Expert: Finetuning the thread pool